 We may consider administrative proceedings and other means for challenging third party patents and patent applications.
 Third parties may also challenge our patents and patent applications, through interference, reexamination, inter partes review, and post-grant review proceedings before the USPTO or through other comparable proceedings, such as oppositions or invalidation proceedings, before foreign patent offices.
 An unfavorable outcome in any such challenge could require us to cease using the related technology and to attempt to license rights to it from the prevailing third party, which may not be available on commercially reasonable terms, if at all, in which case our business could be harmed.
 Even if we are successful, participation in administrative proceedings before the USPTO or a foreign patent office may result in substantial costs and time on the part of our management and other employees.
-For example, on December 5, 2013, Akebia filed an opposition to our European Patent No. 1463823, or the '823 patent, with the European Patent Office, and Akebia and other third parties may initiate or pursue similar proceedings with the European Patent Office or other corresponding foreign jurisdictions.
+For example, on December 5, 2013, Akebia filed an opposition to our European Patent No. 1463823 (the "823 patent"), with the European Patent Office, and Akebia and other third parties may initiate or pursue similar proceedings with the European Patent Office or other corresponding foreign jurisdictions.
 The granted claims of the '823 patent encompass the use of roxadustat for the treatment of anemia.
-While we believe the '823 patent will be upheld in its entirety, the ultimate outcome of the opposition remains uncertain, and ultimate resolution of the proceeding may take a number of years and result in substantial costs to us.
+In March 2016, the opposition division of the European Patent Office decided against FibroGen, revoking the patent as granted.
+FibroGen has appealed this decision, and the '823 patent is currently valid and enforceable pending resolution on appeal.
+While we believe we will be successful on appeal, and while loss of the '823 patent would not affect our exclusivity for roxadustat or our freedom-to-operate with respect to use of roxadustat for the treatment of anemia, the ultimate outcome of the proceeding remains uncertain and ultimate resolution may take an additional 4 to 5 years and result in substantial costs to us.